Phillip Brutus: Education

-As a child, Phillip attended the Petit Seminaire College St-Martial (Seminaire), a prestigious private Catholic School run by the Holy Spirit congregation.
-Following his aunt Marie-Therese’s emigration to the US with his older sister Margaret, Phillip's father secured a student visa and sent him to New York to join his aunt and sister for the sole purpose of completing his high school education, attending college and dental school in the US.
+As a child, Brutus attended the Petit Seminaire College St-Martial (Seminaire), a private Catholic school run by the Holy Spirit congregation.
+Following his aunt Marie-Therese’s emigration to the US with his older sister Margaret, his father secured a student visa and sent him to New York to join his aunt and sister to complete his education, attending college and dental school.

-Upon arriving in Brooklyn, NY in the early seventies, Phillip was enrolled at the Erasmus Hall High School.
-Shortly after his arrival, Phillip's aunt decided to return to Haiti and left him with his older sister who was a year older than him.
-Phillip cites that abrupt disruption as the reason he chose not to attend his senior class prom or even his high school graduation ceremony in 1976.
-Because of his immigration status, Phillip was not legally allowed to work and depended on his father to cover room and board and general maintenance in addition to the first couple of years of college.
+Upon arriving in Brooklyn, New York in the early 1970s, Brutus enrolled at the Erasmus Hall High School.
+Shortly after his arrival, his aunt decided to return to Haiti and left him with his sister, who was a year older than him.
+He cites that disruption as the reason he chose not to attend his senior class prom or his high school graduation ceremony in 1976.
+Because of his immigration status, he was not legally allowed to work and depended on his father for subsistence and his first years of college fees.

-After spending two years at the Borough of Manhattan Community College and facing serious economic challenges--his father’s monthly support faltering at times--Phillip moved to Boston, MA, where a large contingent of his maternal family resided.
-His maternal aunt, Simone Brun-Daphnis, took him in and he credits her with keeping him on course with his education.
-There he transferred to the University of Massachusetts at Boston (Umass Boston), from which he received a BS degree in 1982.
+After spending two years at the Borough of Manhattan Community College and facing ongoing financial challenges, Brutus moved to Boston, where a large contingent of his maternal family resided.
+His maternal aunt, Simone Brun-Daphnis, took him in, enabling him to continue his education.
+There he transferred to the University of Massachusetts at Boston, from which he received a BS degree in 1982.

-He then enrolled at the Suffolk University School of Law, in Boston.
+He then enrolled at the Suffolk University School of Law in Boston.
 Although his mother’s family provided him with room and board in Boston, he worked as a taxi driver throughout college and law school to cover his school and personal expenses.
-In 1985, following his graduation from law school, he packed his belongings into a small BMW 320I and drove straight to Miami to connect with one of his cousins who had moved there a few years earlier.
+In 1985, following his graduation from law school, he left for Miami, where one of his cousins had moved a few years earlier.